Distance Learning & Telemedicine Grants

 What does this program do?

 The Distance Learning and Telemedicine program helps rural communities use the unique capabilities of telecommunications to connect to each other and to the world, overcoming the effects of remoteness and low population density.
 For example, this program can link teachers and medical service providers in one area to students and patients in another.
+To learn more about recently funded DLT projects, Rural Development has developed a map of recently funded DLT projects All upcoming events will be posted on the events program tab.

 Who may apply?

-Eligible applicants include most entities that provide education or health care through telecommunications, including:
+For both programs, eligible applicants include most entities that provide education or health care through telecommunications, including:

 - Most State and local governmental entities